Raiders rule Cooper (concussion) out vs. Giants

 Part of the issue has been injuries.

-First-round draft pick Gareon Conley missed all of training camp with a shin injury, played in only two games and was placed on season-ending injured reserve on Nov.
+First-round draft pick Gareon Conley missed all of training camp because of a shin injury, played in only two games and was put on season-ending injured reserve on Nov.
 13. Second-round pick Obi Melifonwu also sat out camp and has played sparingly since coming off injured reserve after sitting out the first eight games.

 Sean Smith, the team's top free agent acquisition two years ago, has also been in and out of the lineup due to performance.